turingschool-examples/whats-cookin-starter-kit/src/groupREADME.md

 2. The ability for functions to be on page load and how that interacts with Api retrieval.
 3. Group scheduling across time zones.
 4. Making sure commits seemed balanced.

 ##Future Features:

-1. more user friendly interface.
+1. More user friendly interface.
-2. featured recipe on home page load
+2. Featured recipe on home page load
-3. welcome user on home page or a page prior to welcome a user to the site
+3. Welcome user on home page or a page prior to welcome a user to the site

 ##Possible additions.
-more functionality to the search bar, type partial words and the recipes containing string overlap will render. additional filter options as part of the front page spec.
+1. More functionality to the search bar, type partial words and the recipes containing string overlap will render.
+2. Additional filter options as part of the front page spec.